ankit-rathi/Data-AI-Visual-Notebook/chapters/15_Experimentation_Systems.md

 When integrated with learning and execution systems, experimentation forms a critical layer of decision intelligence.
 It connects model predictions and operational actions with causal validation.

 At scale, supporting this capability requires robust infrastructure to manage data, models, and experimental workflows.
-This leads to the next foundational layer: data platforms, which enable experimentation and intelligence systems to operate cohesively.
+This leads to the next foundational layer: *data platforms*, which enable experimentation and intelligence systems to operate cohesively.